HashimThePassionate/javascript-mastery/03_program_structure/07_switch/readme.md

   actionRainy();
 } else if (weather == "sunny") {
   actionSunny();
-  actionCloudy(); // Falls through to the next action for demonstration } else if (weather == "cloudy") {
+} else if (weather == "cloudy") {
   actionCloudy();
 } else {